klendathu2k/Obsidian/2022-Week-17/SHREK Status 04-27-2022.md

 - Users provide a set JobCommands (bash shell)
 - Resources (macros, scripts, etc... ) staged into the working directory when the job reaches the worker node
 - Parameters exposed as environment variables
-- Input/Output data sets used to build the workflow graph
+- Input/Output data sets used to build the workflow graph, and create the CWL document for PanDA submission

 ---